 (A) Policy statement

-The university of Toledo("UT") and the university of Toledo physicians, "LLC", ("UTP") have a long-standing commitment to protect the confidentiality, integrity and availability of identifiable patient health information by taking reasonable and appropriate steps to address the requirements of "HIPAA."
-"HIPAA" means the Health Insurance Portability and Accountability Act of 1996, Public Law 104-91, enacted August 21, 1996, codified at 42 U.S.C.
-1320d, the administrative simplification regulations found at parts 160 through 164 of Title 45 of the Code of Federal Regulations, as may be amended.
+The university of Toledo(UToledo)) and the university of Toledo physicians, LLC, (UTP") have a long-standing commitment to protect the confidentiality, integrity and availability of identifiable patient health information (PHI) by taking reasonable and appropriate steps to address the requirements of the Health Insurance Portability and Accountability Act (HIPAA) of 1996, as amended by the health information technology for Economic and Clinical Health Act (HITECH Act), and the privacy and security regulations.

 (B) The purpose of this policy:

-(1) Designate "UT" as a hybrid entity;
+(1) DesignateUToledo as a hybrid entity;

-(2) Designate "UT" and "UTP" as an affiliated covered entity ("ACE");
+(2) Designate UToledo and UTP as an affiliated covered entity (AC");

-(3) Define the organizational structure and administrative responsibilities as required by "HIPAA"; and
+(3) Define the organizational structure and administrative responsibilities as required by HIPAA ; and

 (4) Designate a privacy officer and information security officer and identify their administrative responsibilities.